arju88nair/projectCulminate/README.md

 To be done in future:
 1) Have to include asynchio to increase performance
-2) Have to train a model to weed out fake,corrupted,incomplete articles
+2) Have to train a model to weed out fake,corrupted,incomplete

+Update:

+Have created two scripts for Multithreading and Multiprocessing for the same set of URLs(nearly 60 of them) Have to decide on which to choose to be the process for scrapping MP uses more CPU usage with 312.5(%.2 minutes)seconds and MT uses 903.95(15 minutes) Will be running more tests by considering CPU usage and different test conditions

 Licensing